 Carol Danvers appeared in the first season episode 459, which was based on Ms. Marvel's actual origin in the comics.
 In the episode, Carol was working as head of security at a joint military/SHIELD observation post alongside a Dr. Phillip Lawson.
 Carol called Hank Pym and Wasp to help investigate an unidentified object approaching Earth.
 The object turned out to be a powerful Kree Sentry robot, sent to Earth to neutralize any opposition in preparation for a takeover of the planet by the Kree.

 When the robot attacked the observation facility, "Dr. Lawson" revealed himself to be the Kree hero Captain Marvel (depicted with blue skin, as opposed to his usual human complexion) and protected Carol from the robot's attack.
 As he shielded her with his own body, he was bombarded with radiation from the facility's power core, which caused his energies to be absorbed by Carol.
 While recuperating in the hospital at the end of the episode, Carol glowed with energy and levitated from her bed, clearly indicating that she now possessed super-powers of her own.
-She will appear in full as an Avenger in Season 2.
 Carol Danvers was voiced by actress Jennifer Hale.
-In the season 2 episode welcome to the kree empire Carol debuts as Ms. Marvel with her costume being a mix of her two comic incarnations (having the colors of her original costume but being the full body suit of her classic costume).
-She showcases her powers of flight, strength and energy absorbsition/projection going head to head with Ronan the accuser and being essential in defeating him.
+In the season 2 episode Welcome to the Kree Empire, Carol debuts as Ms. Marvel with her costume being a mix of her two comic incarnations (having the colors of her original costume but being the full body suit of her classic costume).
+She showcases her powers of flight, strength and energy absorption/projection going head to head with Ronan the Accuser and being essential in defeating him.
 Afterward Tony offers her a position on the team which she immediately accepts.
-This versions personality is close to her comic incarnation.
-She is independent assertive, and strong, being unafraid of attacking her enemies head on.
-She is also best friends with Wasp sharing an almost sisterly bond (similar to the comics) such as when Wasp called her to talk about her problems with Hank.
+This version's personality is close to her comic incarnation.
+She is independent, assertive and strong, being unafraid of attacking her enemies head on.
+She is also best friends with Wasp, sharing an almost sisterly bond (similar to the comics) such as when Wasp called her to talk about her problems with Hank.
 She is also blunt, telling Wasp that if Hank really cared about her he would not have quit the Avengers.

 Marvel Ultimate Alliance (2006)